microsoft/FluidFramework/packages/dds/tree/docs/modular-change-family/README.md

 There are different ways this complication can be overcome.
 The current implementation requires the caller of the `NodeChangeComposer` to explicitly tag the `NodeChangeset`s it passes.

+Note that the ability of `NodeChangeComposer` to recover revision info for each of the `NodeChangeset`s it is given is not only necessary for the sake of passing the adequate revision info to nested field's `compose` implementations, it is also necessary for the sake of maintaining the information described in the previous section.

+For example, if a pair of `NodeChangeset`s from revisions foo and bar are passed to `NodeChangeComposer`, it possible that the given `NodeChangeset`s do not explicitly contain revision data because they relied on a higher field (or the root changeset structure) to indicate their associated revision.
+After these `NodeChangeset`s are composed, the higher fields (and root) will not contain such revision information because those higher fields and root will be composites of multiple changes.
+This means `NodeChangeComposer` must ensure that the `NodeChangeset` it returns is self-sufficient when it comes to describing which of its parts are associated with a given revision.

+If the `NodeChangeset` associated with revision foo only carries change information for field "foo" and the `NodeChangeset` associated with revision bar carries change information for the value of the node, then the resulting `NodeChangeset` must have:

+-   A `FieldChange` for field "foo" carrying the revision foo
+-   A `NodeChangeset.valueChange` carrying the revision bar